Lombardi Trophy arrives in South Florida ahead of Super Bowl LIV

 Former champion Anquan Boldin signs for special FedEx delivery

-MIAMI – The most coveted prize in professional football has arrived in South Florida for Super Bowl LIV.
+MIAMI BEACH, Fla. – The most coveted prize in professional football has arrived in South Florida for Super Bowl LIV.

-The iconic Lombardi Trophy, named after legendary head coach Vince Lombardi, is made out of sterling silver and valued at approximately $50,000.
+The iconic Lombardi Trophy, named after legendary Green Bay Packers head coach Vince Lombardi, is made out of sterling silver and valued at approximately $50,000.

 In just over a week, it will have a new owner as the Kansas City Chiefs and San Francisco 49ers meet in the big game at Hard Rock Stadium.

-Football fans in Miami for the big game gathered as the trophy was lifted out of its safety case by a familiar NFL face, who was wearing pristine white gloves.
+Football fans in Miami for the Super Bowl gathered as the trophy was lifted out of its safety case by a familiar NFL face, who was wearing pristine white gloves.

 "I think every kid that grows up playing football dreams of one day being able to hoist the trophy," said Super Bowl XLVII champion Anquan Boldin.

-Bolden, a South Florida native, was a part of the 2013 Baltimore Ravens championship team.
+Bolden, a South Florida native who played football at Florida State, was a member of the 2013 Baltimore Ravens championship team.

 "It feels good, brings back a lot of memories," Bolden said.
 "Hopefully it's a great game.
 For me, playing for the 49ers for three years, I'm hoping they bring the sixth trophy home."